vseryakov/backendjs/README.md

         /counter/incr?msg_read=5&
         /counter/incr?id=12345&ping=1

+## Status
+The status API maintains account status with the timestamp to be used for presence or any other purposes.
+This table can be cached with any available caching system like Redis, memcache, nanomsg to be very fast presence state system.

+- `/status/put`
+  Set the status of the current account, requires status parameter, automatically updates the timestamp

+  Example:

+        /status/put?status=online

+- `/status/get`
+  Return status for the account by id, if no id is psecified return statrus for the current account

+  Example:

+        /status/get?id=12345

+- `/status/del`
+  Delete current account status, mostly for clearing the cache or marking offline status

 ## History
 The history API maintains one table for all application specific logging records.
 All operations deal with current account only.